unlaunch/documentation/_docs/sdks/dotnet-sdk.md

 ```

 You can check if the client is ready by calling the [`IsReady`](https://github.com/unlaunch/dotnet-sdk/blob/master/client-sdk/UnlaunchClient.cs) method.
+#### Note
+If client is not ready, sdk will try to pull feature flags again on next polling interval.

 ### Evaluating Feature Flags & Getting Variations